 Offer real-time support

 Even the easiest and the most informative online stores have visitors who can’t find the desired product or can’t figure out the checkout process.
 That’s why you should always be available to your potential customers.
 Offer them support and be fast, before they leave your page.
 In this case, you shouldn’t rely on email communication, because it is slow and ineffective.
 The best channels for providing real-time support are live chat apps, conversation apps, and social networks.
 Conversation apps are great because they allow customers to contact you for free at any time.
 Live chat is also great, but you need to keep your app open at all times.
-If you chose to provide the support through social media, opt for Twitter or some other similar network with a fast news feed that runs in real time.
+If you chose to provide support through social media, opt for Twitter or some other similar network with a fast news feed that runs in real time.

 Follow your operation closely through analytics